 Our ophthalmic business includes HA viscoelastic products used in ophthalmic surgery.
-For the year ended December 31, 2012, sales of ophthalmic products contributed 13% of our product revenue.
+For the year ended December 31, 2013, sales of ophthalmic products contributed 6% of our product revenue.
 Anika previously manufactured the AMVISC product line for Bausch & Lomb under the terms of a supply agreement that expired on December 31, 2010 (the "2004 B&L Agreement") for viscoelastic products used in ophthalmic surgery.
 Effective January 1, 2011, the parties entered into a non-exclusive, two year contract intended to transition the manufacture of AMVISC and AMVISC Plus to an alternative, low-cost supplier formerly affiliated with B&L, and we continued to supply B&L with these products during 2011.
-Effective January 1, 2012, the parties agreed to a new three year contract for Anika to continue to supply these products to B&L as a second supplier with committed annual volumes for 2012, with lower committed volumes in 2013 and 2014.
+Effective January 1, 2012, the parties agreed to a three year contract for Anika to continue to supply these products to B&L as a second supplier with committed annual volumes for 2012, and with lower committed volumes in 2013 and 2014.

-B&L accounted for 11% of product revenue for the year ended 2012, but is expected to be significantly lower in 2013 under the new contract.
-Operating margins under the 2004 B&L Agreement were low and will remain at a similar level under the new contract.
+B&L accounted for 5% of product revenue for the year ended 2013, and is expected to be lower in 2014 under the current contract.
+Operating margins under the 2004 B&L Agreement were low and will remain at a similar level under the current contract.
 See Item 1A.
 "Risk Factors."